How it works

 02 · vetting in depth

-Four gates, two human reviewers, one decision per applicant.
+Four-gate vetting, two human reviews, one decision per applicant.

 G1